 Water and snacks available whenever

-All fees to reserves and museums
+All fees to reserves, museums, spa

 International or domestic flights